dennismercer/SecurityLogAnalysis/README.md

 - `file_events.csv`
 - `registry_events.csv`

+Also place:
+- `enterprise-attack.json` from MITRE CTI repo into `/data/`

-Or use the prep script to copy them from root into `/data/`:
+Or use the prep script to copy raw files from root:

 ```bash
 python scripts/prepare_data.py